lineality/bead_set_juzu/README.md

 https://www.dharmadrum.org/portal_d8_cnt_page.php?folder_id=72&cnt_id=346&up_page=1

-## Summary of Dual .vs Non-Dual: 'Solid & Strange', 'Pro-World or Scapegoat'
+## Summary of Dual .vs Non-Dual: 'Solid & Strange', 'Pro-World or Scapegoat'  (Principle)

 recap: It may be helpful to think of this as three topics:
 1. Is the agenda to connect to the world or to destroy / escape from the world?